NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 2.0b1 - new inspector and configuration file editor, a view properties window including image color picker, support for unlimited languages, easy configuration file upload and preview of changes, rewritten in ECMAScript 6 (no more jQuery!)
 8/13/2022

 2.0.1 - added a new function for adding a Google font (`googlefont`) and adding a link to a piece of text (`createlink`), added support for cookies to work better

+2.0.2 - bug fixes

+2.0.3 - allow moving of WATM icon to the right or left